jalvesaq/VimCom/README.md

 clientserver feature, which depends on the X Server.
 MacVim's clientserver feature depends on Cocoa.
 On any other Unix system, the package is built with support for X Server and, consequently, the X11 headers must be installed.
-Please access the [official vimcom webpage] for details.

 To enable the support for Vim's 'clientserver' based on the X Server on Mac OS X, do the following: